 Checks & Push (

-): Helper commands to run basic sanity checks (path deps, license) on theoutput_path
+oss-porter check <id>,oss-porter push <id>): Helper commands to run basic sanity checks (path deps, license) on theoutput_pathrepo and push it to the configuredpublic_repo_url.

 Use Cases (Especially for Corporate OSS)